UDST/pandana/_sources/installation.rst.txt

 If you're installing from source code on a Mac, see "Compiling in MacOS" above for more information about enabling multi-threading.

 .. note::
-    The multi-threading status indicator maybe incorrect in certain Windows environments.
+    The multi-threading status indicator may be incorrect in certain Windows environments.
 See GitHub `issue #138 <https://github.com/UDST/pandana/issues/138>`_ for the latest information on this.